donet-server/donet/docs/01-Introduction.md

 Distributed Networking is the high-level network API of the Panda3D engine.
 When a distributed object is created, all interested clients will automatically create a copy of that object.
 Updates to the object will automatically propagate to the copies.
+Field updates can be culled according to the rules applied to object fields via keywords[^2].

+[^2]: Modifies behavior of object fields, such as permissions or culling.
+Refer to the DC file documentation for more information.

-The distributed network is composed of several layers: The DC file (*.dc), which defines the communication, or the 'contract', the Donet cluster which handles communication between clients, ClientRepositories which interact and manage the Distributed Objects, and the Distributed Objects themselves.
+The distributed network is composed of several layers: The DC file (*.dc), which defines the communication, or the network [contract](https://en.wikipedia.org/wiki/Design_by_contract), the Donet cluster which handles communication between clients, Client/AI Repositories which interact and manage the Distributed Objects, and the Distributed Objects themselves.

 The architecture of a Donet server cluster is made up of 6 different kinds of services: